dgobbi/mainmacro/README.md

 This package solves two of the difficulties with porting UNIX command-line programs to Windows:

-1. It allows the use of unicode arguments via wmain().
+1. It allows unicode arguments via wmain(), and converts them to utf-8.
-2. It automatically expands the wildcards * and ?.
+2. It automatically expands the wildcards * and ? in the arguments.

-The way that it works is simple.
-Include the "mainmacro.h" header file, and then use MAINMACRO() instead of main(), as shown in this example:
+To use this package, simply include the "mainmacro.h" header file, and then use MAINMACRO() instead of main(), as shown in this example:

     #include "mainmacro.h"